WeTransfer/wt-api-docs/source/includes/_board-api.md

 ]
 ```

 The endpoint will return an object for each file you want to add to the board.
-Each file must be split into chunks, and uploaded to a pre-signed S3 URL, provided by the following endpoint.
+The data returned is helpful in the next step when we want to request a place where we can upload our file.

+The important parts in the response are the `id` of the file, the `id` of the multipart object, together with its `part_numbers`.

 **Important**

-Board chunks _must_ be 6 megabytes in size, except for the very last chunk, which can be smaller.
-Sending too much or too little data will result in a 400 Bad Request error when you finalise the file.
+Board chunks _must_ be 6 megabytes (or more precisely 6291456 bytes) in size, except for the very last chunk, which can be smaller.
+Sending too much or too little data will result in a `400 Bad Request` error when you finalize the file.
+As with transfers: Do not let us down.

 <h2 id="board-request-upload-url">Request upload URL</h2>

+Now that you've informed us about the file(s) you want to upload, it is time to request upload URLs.
+Each chunk of the file has its own upload url.

 <h3 class="call"><span>GET</span> /boards/{board_id}/files/{file_id}/upload-url/{part_number}/{multipart_upload_id}</h3>

-To be able to upload a file, it must be split into chunks, and uploaded to different presigned URLs.
-This route can be used to fetch presigned upload URLS for each of a file's parts.
+To be able to upload a file, it must be split into chunks, and uploaded to different pre-signed URLs.
+This endpoint can be used to get pre-signed upload URLs for each of a file's parts.
 These upload URLs are essentially limited access to a storage bucket hosted with Amazon.
 They are valid for an hour and must be re-requested if they expire.

+Use the fields from the previous response; now you need the `id` of the file, the `id` of the multipart, and you must request a upload-url for all of your `part_numbers`.

 ```shell
 curl -i -X GET "https://dev.wetransfer.com/v2/boards/{board_id}/files/{file_id}/upload-url/{part_number}/{multipart_upload_id}" \